AccessibilityResearch/MapAccessibilityProjectLitReview/Notes/christian/christian.md

 The authors found a significant difference in understanding and required exploration time when using the "distant-exploration" approach.
 The sample size was limited though, and more research is needed to come to a sound conclusion and methodology.

+## Questions

+1. What were the feedback forms used?

+## Lessons Learned

 \newpage

 # Image Accessibility for Screen Reader Users: A Systematic Review and a Road Map